oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 ## Driver code

-This is an executable provided by us.
-Here is our latest driver code that can conduct data preprocessing, training and inferencing: [link](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/example_code/df_driver.py).
+This is an executable built by OCI AI Services team and provided to users.
+The latest driver code can be downloaded from here: [link](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/example_code/df_driver.py).

 ## Training/Inferencing datasets

- Here we attached a usable set of training and testing data in csv and parquet.
+Attached are a set of training and testing (/inference) data files in CSV and Parquet formats.

 [TestData.csv](./files/TestData.csv) [TrainData.csv](./files/TrainData.csv) [TrainData.parquet](./files/TrainData.parquet)

 ## Library

-Library is an archive.zip incorporating transformers we offer and user defined functions.
-Here is the link of an introduction to our [offered transformers](../optional/Introduction-to-Transformers-for-Data-Preprocessing.md) in this bucket.
-And here is a [doc](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md) describing how to generate an archive.zip.
+Library is an archive.zip incorporating transformers and user defined functions.
+Here is the link of an introduction to the [transformers](../optional/Introduction-to-Transformers-for-Data-Preprocessing.md) in this bucket.
+And here is a [doc](https://github.com/bug-catcher/oci-data-science-ai-samples/blob/master/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md) describing how to generate an archive.

-For this lab, we've prepared the archive for you:
+For this lab, use the archive below.
 [Archive link](https://objectstorage.us-phoenix-1.oraclecloud.com/p/kUGPXE9HB_BtgpCqe7jyOUUD_rorNiHD0HWsIR52r4KN4axrHpidLnBo4y1Nsnb-/n/ax3dvjxgkemg/b/archive-bucket/o/archive.zip)